 - Official Transcripts: Transcripts are required from all institutions whether or not a degree was earned.
 Official transcripts are required to complete student file.
 More information on transcript requirements can be found on the transcript policy page.

-- Statement of Purpose: In no more than 500 words, describe how the Cybersecurity Policy and Compliance program fits into your professional life and career objectives.
+- Statement of Purpose: In 250 words or less, describe how the Cybersecurity Policy and Compliance program fits into your professional life and career objectives.

 - Letters of Recommendation: Three letters of recommendation are required for admission.
 At least one of these letters must come from a professional reference.
 Please download the letter of recommendation form, fill out the top portion, and email the form to the individual providing the recommendation.
 A letter of recommendation is only considered official when it is sent directly from the individual providing the recommendation to an Admissions Counselor via email at at firstname.lastname@example.org or via fax at 888-245-5409.
 Submissions directly from applicants will not be accepted.

 - An up-to-date resume or C.V.
 This can be submitted to email@example.com.

 Note: GRE and GMAT scores are not required to complete the application packet, but can be submitted to strengthen the application.